-To celebrate the 10th year of the Fest and the community that has developed around it, Paul Nelson (Co-Founder of the Fest), Ina Roy, and Judy Kleinberg will be editing an anthology of poems written for the 2016 August Postcard Poetry Fest.
-The anthology, 56 Days of August: Poetry Postcards, will be published in October of 2017.
-All revenues from the 10th August Poetry Postcard Fest benefitted the 4th Cascadia Poetry Festival .
+In celebration of the 10th year of the Fest and the community that has developed around it, Paul Nelson (Co-Founder of the Fest), Ina Roy, and Judy Kleinberg edited an anthology of poems written for the 2016 August Postcard Poetry Fest.
+The anthology, 56 Days of August: Poetry Postcards, was published in October of 2017.
+All revenues from the 10th August Poetry Postcard Fest benefited the 4th Cascadia Poetry Festival .

 Why 56 Days of August?
-Since the fest call goes out July 4 and the list of participants a day or two later, we’ve taken a bit of poetic license with the Gregorian Calendar and made August longer.
+Since the fest lists go out July 4 and the list of participants a day or two later, each PoPo participant has 56 days to write 31 poems.
+We’ve taken a bit of poetic license with the Gregorian Calendar and made August longer.

 For nuts and bolts information on participating: